 #3 Visit the Sea Life Centre

-Norfolk’s Sea Life Centres are family-friendly attractions where you can learn more about life in the sea.
+Norfolk’s Sea Life Centres are family-friendly attractions where you can learn more about marine life.
 They are aquariums that aim to educate and entertain their visitors.
-You can have close encounters with sea life, from shrimps and starfish, to seahorses and stingrays.
+You can have close encounters with sea life, from shrimps and starfish to seahorses and stingrays.

 There are two locations in Norfolk – Great Yarmouth and Hunstanton.
 In Great Yarmouth, you can see sharks, penguins, rays, crocodiles, and more.
 They also have a new rock pool explorer section where you can touch a starfish.